tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/用户指南/Ingress 管理/Ingress 使用 TKEServiceConfig 配置 CLB_intl_en.md

  - `spec.loadBalancer.l7Listeners.domains[].domain`: domain name
  - `spec.loadBalancer.l7Listeners.domains[].rules[].url`: forwarding path

 >?
-When your domain name is set to the default value, namely the public network or private network VIP, you can configure domain with a blank value.
+When your domain name is set to the default value, namely the public or private VIP, you can configure domain with a blank value.

 ## Associated Actions Between Ingress and TkeServiceConfig
 1. During the creation of an Ingress, if you set **ingress.cloud.tencent.com/tke-service-config-auto:&lt;true&gt;**, &lt;IngressName>-auto-ingress-config will be automatically created.
-Alternatively, you can specify your own created TkeServiceConfig through **ingress.cloud.tencent.com/tke-service-config:&lt;config-name&gt;**.
+Alternatively, you can specify the TkeServiceConfig you created through **ingress.cloud.tencent.com/tke-service-config:&lt;config-name&gt;**.
 These two annotations cannot be used at the same time.
 2. The name of the custom configuration that you use for Service\Ingress cannot be suffixed with `-auto-service-config` or `-auto-ingress-config`.
 3. The synchronization actions of the automatically created TkeServiceConfig are as follows:
   - When a Layer-7 forwarding rule is added during Ingress resource update, if there is no corresponding TkeServiceConfig configuration segment for the rule, Ingress-Controller will automatically add the corresponding TkeServiceConfig configuration segment.